Protecting the Best Interests of Children in San Diego for Over 30 years

 Several factors affect the amount of child support required.
 The main ones are each parent's income, the percentage of visitation each parent has, and the number of children involved.

-In San Diego County, local courts use California's statewide formula but can consider unique living costs in La Mesa and nearby cities.
+In San Diego County, local courts use California's statewide formula but can consider unique living costs in La Mesa and nearby cities like El Cajon and Lemon Grove.
 Each family's financial circumstances differ, so support amounts often vary from case to case.

 Other factors such as a parent's tax filing status are also considered in a computer program that determines child support numbers.
 Parents may also agree to adjust the guidelines up or down when appropriate.